 As with all seminars/conferences, I take a bunch of notes.
 Let me go through some of the highlights from the two days of learning.

-How to TRIPLE Your Productivity and Have More Time for What REALLY Matters in Life with Craig Ballantyne
+How to TRIPLE Your Productivity and Have More Time for What Matters in Life with Craig Ballantyne

 Highlights from Craig’s presentation: